 2.5.
 Data analysis

 Analysis of variance (ANOVA) was performed for all the data at the 5% probability level using the statistical analysis system (SAS 9.1.3) software.
-Duncan’s Multiple Range Test (DMRT) was used for mean separation.
+Duncan’s Multiple Range Test (DMRT) was used to identify the significant difference among the analyzed treatments.

 RESULTS AND DISCUSSION